Wisc-HCI/NIST_Benchmark/ros-docker-dev/README.md

 # Editable ROS Docker Development

-You could also check the latest [main branch README.md](https://github.com/AlfredMoore/ros-docker-dev/blob/main/README.md)
+You could also check the latest [github repo README.md](https://github.com/AlfredMoore/ros-docker-dev/blob/volumed/README.md)

 ## Panda Noetic
-To Create Image, Run Container or Open another section in Container, please use
+To Create Image, Run Container or Open another section in Container, please `cd ros-docker-dev` to enter the dir then run the scripts.
 ```bash
 ./enterpoint.sh
 ```

-If you want to build with no-cache for latest dependencies, which keeps docker content up to date but takes much longer time, use
+If you want to build with no-cache for the latest dependencies, which keeps docker content up to date but takes much longer time, use
 ```bash
 export NOCACHE=true
 ./enterpoint.sh